 Like LinkedIn, other businesses may be trying to re-shape their existing offices to make them more hybrid-friendly.
 Some are concerned that they will need to expand their office footprint, and their budgets are not prepared for additional real estate costs.
 Luckily, there are design strategies that can support a hybrid redesign without the need for additional space:

-- Convert paper documents to digital documents via imaging, and reduce your document storage area.
+- Convert paper documents to digital documents via digitization, and reduce your document storage area.
 Imaged documents are productivity boosters, whether staffers are in the office or working remotely.
 And many of the imaged documents do not need to be retained as paper, freeing up room for interior re-design.

 - Exchange traditional filing cabinets for a high-density filing system, and save as much as 50% of your storage floor area.
-While imaging will reduce the need for much document storage, some paper docs need to be retained.
+While digitization will reduce the need for much document storage, some paper docs need to be retained.
 Keep them in a high-density filing system and save even more space.

 - Add touchless smart lockers that guide in-office traffic while enhancing design aesthetics.
 Employees without dedicated workspaces need secure storage for personal items in the office.
 Touchless smart lockers’ customizable finishes make them a design feature, and they can be set up in work areas to provide sound separation and guide traffic.
 No extra space required.